carsoncole/tree-recycle/README.md

 ### Mailers
 There are standard mailers for confirming a reservation `confirmed_reservation_email`, and a reminder `pick_up_reminder_email`.
 These mailer message templates utilize information from the settings, such as the pick-up date, so test and review before triggering a mass mailing and make changes as necessary.

 There is an admin setting `Emailing enabled?` that controls whether emails are sent out.
-To avoid sending mailers twice to a recipient, reservations will be toggled true for either `is_confirmation_email_sent: true` or `:is_reminder_email_sent: true`.
+Also, to avoid sending mailers twice to a recipient, reservations are checked for the attributes `is_confirmation_email_sent: true`, `:is_reminder_email_sent: true`, before sending and toggled `true` once sent.

 ### Custom Credentials